Awesome Outdoor Play Tree Puzzle

 How to make a tree puzzle!

-We found a tree stump in the backyard, left from a fallen spruce tree.
-It is roughly waist height and 5 inches (12 cm) in diameter.
+This tree stump in our backyard is what remains from a fallen spruce tree.
+It is roughly waist height and measures 5 inches (12 cm) in diameter.

 We cut three 2 inch (5 cm) sections from the tree stump.
 You don't need many sections (it's hard work cutting through the trunk!).
 Any number of pieces will spark curiosity in your early learner.